Wi Seo-yeong: 2019–2020 season

 Wi opened the season by winning her first Junior Grand Prix medal, silver, at 2019 JGP France behind Kamila Valieva and ahead of Maiia Khromykh, both of Russia.
-Although Wi had to wear tape around her skates due her her skate boots had collapsing prior to the competition, she managed to become the fifth Korean lady to score above 190 points internationally at the event.
+Although Wi had to wear tape around her skates since her boots had collapsed before the competition, she managed to become the fifth Korean lady to score above 190 points internationally at the event.
 Wi's medal set off a series of consecutive medal wins by Korean ladies on the 2019–20 Junior Grand Prix.

 At her second event, 2019 JGP Poland, she finished fourth behind Alysa Liu, Viktoria Vasilieva, and Anastasia Tarakanova.
 She then competed at the 2019 Asian Open Trophy in November, winning gold by over 30 points ahead of teammate Ji Seo-yeon and Hong Kong's Hiu Yau Chow.

 Wi finished fourth in the senior division at the 2020 South Korean Championships, behind You Young, Lee Hae-in, and Kim Ye-lim.
 As a result, she was named to the 2020 World Junior Championships team alongside Lee.
 At the 2020 World Junior Championships, Wi placed sixth in the short program after her flying sit spin was invalidated.
 She said: "It's my first Junior Worlds, so I was very nervous today.
 I did no big mistakes, so I'm very satisfied."
 Wi improved to fifth in the free skate to finish sixth overall.
 Her placement, combined with Lee's, earned South Korea three spots for the next season.